blakeembrey/free-style/README.md

 ### Solved by using CSS in JS

-* No global variables (Where and what is `.button`?
-Why does it conflict?)
+* No global variables (What and where is `.button`?
+Why is it conflicting?)
-* Built in dependency system (CommonJS, Require.js, `<script />`)
+* Defined dependency systems (CommonJS, Require.js, `<script />`)
-* Dead code elimination (Automatically remove unused styles)
+* Dead code elimination automatically removes unused styles
-* Minification (Minify JS with existing tools)
+* Minification through JavaScript tooling
-* Shared constants and reusable styles (Using variables and objects)
+* Shared constants and reusable styles
-* Isolation (Every style is automatically namespaced)
+* Every style is isolated, tested and namespaced to the JS component
-* Extensible (Just use JavaScript - everything from [math](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math) to [color manipulation](https://github.com/MoOx/color) already exists!)
+* Extensible - everything from [Math](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math) to [color manipulation](https://github.com/MoOx/color) already exists!

 ### Also solved with Free-Style

-* Working with legacy DOM components (You can nest `.class-name` in your styles)
+* Works with third-party DOM components (You can nest regular `.class-name` in your styles)
-* Expose third-party and semantic hooks/theming through ordinary class names (`.button`)
-* Consistently generates styles and class names (Generates the exact same on client and server, and will magically merges duplicate styles)
+* Consistently generates styles and class names, and will automatically merge duplicate styles
 * Develop components alongside the style (No more hunting CSS files for estranged `ul > li > a`)
-* Create isomorphic applications by serving styles for *only* the components rendered (With third-parties, see [React Free-Style](http://github.com/blakeembrey/react-free-style))
+* Create universal applications and serve styles for **only** the components rendered (see [React Free-Style](http://github.com/blakeembrey/react-free-style))
-* Continue using CSS you already know (`{ '&:hover': { ... } }`)
+* Use the CSS you already know (`{ '&:hover': { ... } }`)
 * Automatically namespace `@`-rule styles (`{ '@media (min-width: 500px)': { ... } }`)
 * Overload CSS properties using arrays (`{ backgroundColor: ['red', 'linear-gradient(to right, red 0%, blue 100%)'] }`)
-* Integrates with any third-party system
-* Extremely small and powerful API that works with any ecosystem (~360 SLOC)
+* Small and powerful API that works with any ecosystem (~360 SLOC)

 ### But How?

 **Free-Style** generates a consistent hash from the style, after alphabetical property ordering and formatting, to use as the class name.
 This allows duplicate styles to automatically be merged on duplicate hashes.
 Every style is "registered" and assigned to a variable, which gets the most out of linters that will warn on unused variables and features like dead code minification.
 Using "register" returns the class name used for the `Style` instance and style instances (returned by `create()`) can be merged together at runtime to output _only_ the styles on page (see [React Free-Style](http://github.com/blakeembrey/react-free-style)).
-Styles should usually be created outside of the application run loop (E.g. `render`) so the CSS string and hashes are only generated once.
+Styles should usually be created outside of the application run loop (e.g. `render()`) so the CSS string and hashes are only generated once.

 ### Ways to Use